 How To Prepare

-- Avoid loud noises for 16 hours before you have a thorough hearing test.
+- Try to avoid loud noises for 12 to 16 hours before you have a thorough hearing test.

 - Tell your doctor if you take or have taken antibiotics that can damage hearing, such as gentamicin.